james5418/james5418.github.io/research.md

 title: Research
 ---

-## Mobile and Ubiquitous Interaction Lab
+## Agentic Intelligence for Mobile Engagement and EXperience Lab

-During my junior and senior years, I worked as an undergraduate research assistant in Professor [Yung-Ju Chang's](https://www.armuro.info){:target="_blank" rel="noopener noreferrer"} Mobile and Ubiquitous Interaction Lab, focusing on mobile attention and notification.
+During my junior and senior years, I worked as an undergraduate research assistant in Professor [Yung-Ju Chang's](https://www.armuro.info){:target="_blank" rel="noopener noreferrer"} Agentic Intelligence for Mobile Engagement and EXperience Lab, focusing on mobile attention and notification.
 Herein, I accumulated substantial research experience in human-computer interaction and contributed to multiple projects.
 My research primarily centered around mobile notification summarization and the related challenges in combination with generative AI.
 This led to the development of [NotiSummary](https://github.com/noti-summary/NotiSummary){:target="_blank" rel="noopener noreferrer"}, an app that employs large language models to present mobile notifications in a concise summary form.
 In addition, I collaborated on projects investigating mobile notification management techniques and cross-device notification interactions.
 These efforts resulted in several publications at prestigious conferences.

 ## Publications
+> Uei‑Dar Chen, **Peng‑Jui Wang**, Yi‑Chi Lee, and Yung‑Ju Chang.
+2025.
+From Overwhelmed to Overview: Understanding Smartphone Users' Preferences and Expectations in Relieving Notification Overload via Text Summarization. *MobileHCI ’25.*

 > Yong‑Han Lin, Li‑Ting Su, Uei‑Dar Chen, Yi‑Chi Lee, **Peng‑Jui Wang**, and Yung‑Ju Chang.
 2024.
 Pinning, Sorting, and Categorizing Notifications: A Mixed‑methods Usage and Experience Study of Mobile Notification‑management Features. *IMWUT ’24.*
 > {:.paper}